Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 b) decrease in floristic richness;

-d) the absence of a certain pattern.
+d) absence of a certain pattern.

 a) the first (upper) tier is formed by trees of the first size (pedunculate oak, heart-shaped linden, smooth elm, etc.)

-d) the fourth tier consists of tall grasses (nettle, common gout) and shrubs (blueberries);
+d) the fourth tier consists of tall grasses(nettle, common nettle) and shrubs (bilberry);

 f) in the sixth tier - mosses and lichens;

-g) All answers are correct.
+g) all answers are correct.

 a) not all phytocenoses are vertically discrete;